Atlas F.C. (women)

-Atlas Fútbol Club Femenil (Atlas Femenil) is a Mexican women's football club based in Guadalajara, Jalisco.
-The club has been the women's section of Club Atlas since 2017.
-The team currently plays in the Liga MX Femenil which started in July 2017.
+Atlas Fútbol Club Femenil is a professional Mexican women's football club based in Guadalajara, Jalisco.
+The club has been the women's section of Atlas since 2017.
+The team currently plays in the Liga Femenil which started in July 2017.

 Symbols

 Shield

 The red and black of the team's logo represent the martyr San Lorenzo, with the black representing his martyrdom and the red representing the blood he spilled; these colors also served as the base for the team's uniforms.
 The famous "A" on the shield logo was designed by Austrian painter and artist Carlos Stahl, who suggested the A as a crest over a red-and-black background.